-The Louis Stokes Alliances for Minority Participation (LSAMP) program invests in the nation's colleges and universities to aid student success at all STEM pathways thereby creating a new generation of STEM discoverers for the STEM enterprise nationally and internationally.
+The Louis Stokes Alliances for Minority Participation (LSAMP) program invests in the nation's colleges and universities to aid student success, directly or indirectly, at all STEM pathways, thereby creating a new generation of STEM discoverers for the STEM enterprise nationally and internationally.

-The overall goal of the LSAMP program is to help diversify the nation's STEM workforce by funding institutions of higher education to implement comprehensive, evidence-based, and sustained approaches to broadening the participation of students historically underrepresented in STEM disciplines (African Americans, Hispanic Americans, American Indians or Alaska Natives, Native Hawaiians or Other Pacific Islanders) primarily at the undergraduate (including community college) and postbaccalaureate levels.
+The overall goal of the LSAMP program is to help diversify the nation's STEM workforce by funding institutions of higher education to implement comprehensive, evidence-based, and sustained approaches to broadening the participation of students historically underrepresented in STEM (African Americans, Hispanic Americans, American Indians or Alaska Natives, Native Hawaiians or Other Pacific Islanders) primarily at the undergraduate (including community college) and post-baccalaureate levels.
 These approaches facilitate the successful production of highly capable and diverse STEM talent.

-The program also supports the production of scholarly research and dissemination activities on the topic of broadening participation in STEM.
-Wide latitude is provided in designing research activities that provide new scholarly educational research in this area, including evaluation research for culturally-relevant approaches to student success at critical pathways.
+The program continues to support the production of scholarly research and dissemination activities on STEM broadening participation.
+For example, the program provides wide latitude for SPRA alliance projects to design educational research activities that provide new scholarly research, including evaluation research, for culturally-relevant approaches to student success at critical pathways.